 At Wright State University, you will find an accredited, nationally ranked education at an affordable tuition rate.
 About 1,800 international students attend our university in the safe and affordable Dayton, Ohio, U.S.A. region.
 With flexible class options, numerous graduate programs, and convenient housing on-campus and near the university, Wright State will help you achieve your goals and give you opportunities in research, internships, and more.
-For more information about educational opportunities in the United State visit Education USA to find the advisor in your country.
+For more information about educational opportunities in the United States visit Education USA to find an advisor in your country.

 Standardized Test Scores Being Waived

 The following graduate programs are waiving standardized admission test scores (GRE/MAT) until further notice:

 - All College of Health, Education, and Human Services graduate programs

 - All College of Engineering and Computer Science master's programs